looprock/megaphone/README.md

 Install the requirements with pip lile pip install -r requirements.txt

+Configure megaphone.conf

 Start the service with:
  python megaphone.py

 If you'd like to run it in a more production-ready manner you can use supervisor to manage it as a service.

 Once megaphone is running, you register a check by posting JSON data consisting of {'id': 'some global id', 'url': 'http://some.status.url'}.
 Megaphone currently only pays attention to 'status' (in order of least to most critical: OK, Unknown, Warning, Critical) and 'message'.
-It will then process each check and present the most critical result returned from any one check as the result in the main /status page.
-It will present all messages returned higher than OK in the message result on the main /status page.
+It will then process each check and present the most critical result returned from any one check as the result in the main status page.
+It will present all messages returned higher than OK in the message result on the main status page.

-You can get a list of all the registered services by GETting /check/list.
-The entire JSON payload of a check can be retrieved by GETting /check/show/'id'
+You can get a list of all the registered services by GETting /checks.
+The entire JSON payload of a check can be retrieved by GETting /checks/'id'

 Below is an example session.